Journey Through Time

 Northwestern Ontario Aviation Heritage Centre

 From using float planes to explore the previously inaccessible far north to producing bombers at 'Can Car' during the war, Thunder Bay and area has a deep aviation history and this rich history is on display at the Northwestern Ontario Aviation Heritage Centre.
-Currently in transition, the NOAHC will be opening in a new home in early 2017 at 905 E. Victoria Ave in Thunder Bay.
+The NOAHC opened in 2017 at 905 E. Victoria Ave., and is home to a state of the art flight simulator.

 Self-Guided Walking Tours

-The City of Thunder Bay provides historical walking tour maps for 4 areas of the city: Thunder Bay North, McVicar Creek/Harrington Court, Thunder Bay South, and Vickers Park.
+The City of Thunder Bay provides historical walking tour maps for 5 areas of the city: Thunder Bay North, Waverley Park, McVicar Creek/Harrington Court, Thunder Bay South, and Vickers Park.
 Explore what was downtown Port Arthur, downtown Fort William and many other areas of the city.
 See where we came from and where we are today.

 Big Boreal Adventure: Get Out & Go Historical!